A Second Main Theorem for Entire Curves Intersecting Three Conics: Introduction

 \begin{namedthm*}{Key Vanishing Lemma II} For a generic configuration of three conics $\mathcal{C} = \cup_{i=1}^3 \mathcal{C}_i$ in $\mathbb{P}^2$, one has:

 for all $(m,t)\in \{ (3,3), (4,3), (5,4), (6,5), (7,5), (8,6), (9,7), (10,7), (11,8), (12,9), (13,9)\}$. \end{namedthm*}

-The proof (see Subsection~\ref{subsection 7.3}) introduces two new ingredients: the utilization of Fermat-type conics to facilitate computation; and a modulo $p=5$ technique that leverages Maple to effectively perform Gaussian elimination, thus proving that the associated system of linear equations with integer coefficients has only the trivial solution.
+The proof (see Subsection~\ref{subsection 7.3}) introduces two new ingredients: the utilization of Fermat-type conics to facilitate computation; and a modulo $p=5$ technique that leverages computer effectively perform Gaussian elimination, thus proving that the associated system of linear equations with integer coefficients has only the trivial solution.